codenart/codenart.github.io/_posts/2-css/2017-08-24-css-1-getting-started.md

 Do you feel that CSS code looks more `English` than HTML? :D

-Let me explain a little bit about the sample CSS code above:
+Let me explain a little bit about the sample CSS code snippet above:

 - There are 3 blocks of CSS code in the example.
-Each block has a couple of curly brackets `{ }` to group something. :D
+Each block has a couple of curly braces `{ }` to group something. :D
 - Right before each `{ }` is a `selector`.
-Selectors helps us to select only the HTML elements that we want to decorate.
+Selectors helps us to select the HTML elements that we want to decorate.
 - Inside each `{ }` is one or more CSS rules which tell web browsers how to display the selected HTML elements.
-In the example above: white text, background color is crimson, size of letters.
+In the example above: white text, background color is crimson, sizes of letters.
 - Each CSS rule ends with a semi-colon `;` and has 2 parts separated by a colon `:`
 - The left part is a `property` of the selected elements which we want to make change.
 - The right part is a `value` which we want to apply to the property.